-The portion of I-5 that the corridor runs along is a four-lane, divided highway with acceleration and deceleration lanes located throughout.
-The annual average daily traffic on this corridor is highest near the Bellingham Airport and lowest just south of Dakota Creek.
+This section I-5 is a six- to seven-lane, divided, unsignalized highway.
+The corridor has both acceleration and deceleration lanes present throughout.
+The annual average daily traffic on this corridor is highest just south of SR 530 in Arlington and lowest midway between SR 532 and SR 534.